-There were an estimated 288 million rural migrant workers in China in 2018, making up more than one third of the entire working population.
-Migrant workers have been the engine of China’s spectacular economic growth over the last three decades but they remain marginalized and subject to institutionalized discrimination.
+There were an estimated 291 million rural migrant workers in China in 2019, comprising more than one-third of the entire working population.
+Migrant workers have been the engine of China’s spectacular economic growth over the last three decades, but they remain marginalized and subject to institutionalized discrimination.
 Their children have limited access to education and healthcare and can be separated from their parents for years on end.

 The hukou system was supposed to ensure that China’s rural population stayed in the countryside and continued to provide the food and other resources that urban residents needed.
 However, as the economic reforms of the 1980s gained pace, what the cities needed most was cheap labour.
 And so began what is often described as one of the greatest human migrations of all time, as hundreds of millions of young men and women from the countryside poured into the factories and construction sites of China’s coastal boom towns.
 In many cities, such as Shenzhen and Dongguan, the population of migrant workers quickly overtook that of the local urban population.

 As migrant workers poured into the cities, it became clear that hukou restrictions on internal migration were not only unenforceable but also counter-productive to social and economic development.
 But it was only in 2003, after the tragic death in police custody of a young migrant worker named Sun Zhigang that the barriers to migration started to come down.
 Sun had been detained by police in Guangzhou simply because he did not have a temporary resident permit as required by law.
 The public outcry at Sun’s death led to the abolition of many of the most egregious restrictions on the freedom of movement in place at the time.
 In many smaller cities, hukou restrictions have gradually been dismantled, but the system itself is still very much in place.
 Indeed, as the urban population continues to grow, the authorities in major cities such as Beijing are now actually making it more difficult for migrant workers and their families to access social services (see discussion on urbanization and hukou reform below).